 What I do believe though, is that there are certain areas of your life that ought to be addressed sufficiently to ensure you really live life to the fullest and avoid living a regretful life.
 Therefore, instead of me listing out 10 exact things you should be doing, I will instead list the 10 core areas of your life that ought to be addressed on your bucket list.
 Also, to help you brainstorm and begin, I’ve included various examples as well as actions for you to take to get started.

 1. Do Something Adrenalin- & Action-Packed

 Skydive and bungee jump are items you’ll find on most bucket lists.
-There’s hardly any greater rush than the feeling as you plummet towards the ground in speeds up to 120 mph (and even better when included with some memorable landscapes such as The Palm Jumeirah (UAE), the Australian beaches, the Swizz Alps etc.).
+Are such adrenaline activites one of the main topics on your bucket list?
+Well, there’s hardly any greater rush than the feeling as you plummet towards the ground in speeds up to 120 mph (and even better when included with some memorable landscapes such as The Palm Jumeirah (UAE), the Australian beaches, the Swizz Alps etc.).

 While it certainly doesn’t have to be any of these two activities, you ought to seek to conquer your fears and try something in your life that you consider wicked and thrilling — whether that be driving a sports car in 200 km/h, riding a mechanical bull, riding bobsleigh, holding a big speech or whatever that makes sense to you.

 Simply put, it is important that you keep challenging yourself in order to develop and grow as a person (and have fun, of course).
 To give you a few more ideas, here are my adventures and activities-related bucket list items.

 - Brainstorm and think outside the box about things you would “never” imagine yourself doing.